dllussier/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a postdoctoral research fellow with the SIMEXP laboratory at the Centre de recherche de l'Institut universitaire de gériatrie de Montréal (CRIUGM), Université de Montréal.
+bio: I am currently a Data Science Developer and Medical Writer with 11+ years research experience and 6+ years exerpience in AI.

 interests:
 - Developmental Psychology and Neuroscience